Volunteering: Frequently Asked Questions

 How much time do I need to volunteer?

 We’re very flexible: it depends on the role and how much time you are able to give.
-Some of our volunteers might give two hours a fortnight or get involved in one-off events that last a few hours, while others might give two or three days a week.
+Some of our volunteers might give two hours a fortnight or get involved in one-off events that last a few hours, while others might give two or three times a month.
 A lack of time certainly doesn’t mean you can’t help us.

 Can I contact my local station if I am interested in volunteering?